bowman2001/perplexdoc/content/doc/site/navigation/index.md

     pre: menu
 categories: [template]
 tags: [navigation, site]
-draft: true
 ---

-The general navigation includes a main menu and a social menu for links to external sites.
+The general navigation includes a main menu and a social menu.
 {.p-first} <!--more-->

-The most important concept we have to bear in mind for all menus:
-There is **no central menu configuration** for pages!
+There is **no need for a central menu configuration** for local pages!
 {.box-info}

+## Main menu

+The entries in the main (or primary) menu lead to its sections and optionally to related sites.

-We add the menu entry for a page in its frontmatter like in a similar way as we have discussed in the [workflow introduction for documentation pages](/doc/intro/workflow/content#documentation-pages):
+Similar to the way shown in the [workflow introduction for documentation pages](/doc/intro/workflow/content#documentation-pages), we add a section menu entry in the frontmatter of its branch bundle:

 ```yaml {.left-in}
 menu: